Basking shark: Diet

 The basking shark is a ram feeder, filtering zooplankton, very small fish, and invertebrates from the water with its gill rakers by swimming forwards with its mouth open.
 A 5 m basking shark has been calculated to filter up to 500 ST of water per hour swimming at an observed speed of 0.85 m/s.
 Basking sharks are not indiscriminate feeders on zooplankton.
-Samples taken in the presence of feeding individuals recorded zooplankton densities 75% higher compared to adjacent non-feeding areas.
+Samples taken in the presence of feeding individuals recorded zooplankton densities 75% higher than adjacent non-feeding areas.
 Basking sharks feed preferentially in zooplankton patches dominated by small planktonic crustaceans called calanoid copepods (on average 1,700 individuals per cubic metre of water).
-They will also feed on copepods of the genera Psuedocalanus and Oithona.
+They will also feed on copepods of the genera Pseudocalanus and Oithona.
 Basking sharks sometimes congregate in groups of up to 1,400 spotted along the northeastern U.S. Samples taken near feeding sharks contained 2.5 times as many Calanus helgolandicus individuals per cubic metre, which were also found to be 50% longer.
 Unlike the megamouth shark and whale shark, the basking shark relies only on the water it pushes through its gills by swimming; the megamouth shark and whale shark can suck or pump water through their gills.

 Reproduction

 Basking sharks are ovoviviparous: the developing embryos first rely on a yolk sac, with no placental connection.
 Their seemingly useless teeth may play a role before birth in helping them feed on the mother's unfertilized ova (a behaviour known as oophagy).
 In females, only the right ovary appears to function, and it is currently unknown why only one of the organs seems to function.

 Gestation is thought to span over a year (perhaps two to three years), with a small, though unknown, number of young born fully developed at 1.5–2 m.
 Only one pregnant female is known to have been caught; she was carrying six unborn young.

-Mating is thought to occur in early summer and birthing in late summer, following the female's movement into shallow waters.
+Mating is thought to occur in early summer, and birthing in late summer, following the female's movement into shallow waters.

 The age of maturity is thought to be between the ages of six and 13 and at a length of 4.6–6 m.
 Breeding frequency is thought to be two to four years.

-The exact lifespan of the basking shark is unknown, but experts estimate to be about 50 years.
+The exact lifespan of the basking shark is unknown, but experts estimate it to be about 50 years.